-New Year’s Eve is for celebration: drinks, dancing, music, laughter and maybe even some fireworks.
+New Year’s Eve is for celebration: drinks, dancing, music, laughter, and maybe even some fireworks.
 But what you may consider a great party can be downright traumatic for your dog.

 Here are some tips to keep your dogs safe and as stress-free as possible while you work on the next-day’s hangover.

-Unfortunately, it’s the time of year when a lot of dogs get access to alcohol… and some may end up in the hospital.
+Unfortunately, it’s the time of year when a lot of dogs get access to alcohol — and some may end up in the hospital.
 Depending on the size and health of the dog, consuming even a small amount of alcohol can be lethal.
 Dog’s kidneys and liver cannot process it.
 Even absorbing alcohol through the skin can cause alcohol poisoning.

 Be sure that your dog can’t get to marijuana, especially any edibles.
-If there is an abundance of smoke (cigarette or marijuana), either put your dog in another room with the window cracked open for fresh air, open all the windows in the room with the smoke or ask your guests to smoke outside.
+If there is an abundance of smoke (cigarette or marijuana), either put your dog in another room with the window cracked open for fresh air, open all the windows in the room with the smoke, or ask your guests to smoke outside.
 Note that this does NOT include any products labelled as CDB oil, hemp oil or CBG oil.
 Those products contain very, very little to no THC, which is the substance that causes intoxication.

 Human food is often too rich for dogs, meaning the fat content is too high.
-High fat foods can lead to a condition called pancreatitis in dogs.
+High-fat foods can lead to a condition called pancreatitis in dogs.
 This is a serious disease and often requires hospitalization.
 Pancreatitis can become chronic, and your dog may need medication and treatment for the rest of her life.
-Keep fatty party food out of your dog’s reach.
-These include ham, sausage, chicken and turkey with skin, bacon, ribs, chicken wings, etc. Cooked bones are also dangerous, as they can splinter and puncture the esophagus or damage your dog’s teeth.
+So, it’s important to keep fatty party foods out of your dog’s reach.
+These include ham, sausage, chicken and turkey with skin, bacon, ribs, chicken wings, and cheeses, to name a few.

 If you feel really bad that your dog is missing out (or you don’t trust your guests’ ability to resist your dog’s puppy dog eyes), put out bags (not bowls, unless you want an inebriated friend to chow down on biscuits) of dog treats that your guests can use when the urge to feed your dog strikes.

 Dogs and fireworks are not a good mix; most dogs find fireworks terrifying.
 If you live in an area with New Year’s Eve fireworks, be prepared in advance.
 Provide your dog with a quiet, safe place to retreat from the noise.
 Set up a room as far away from the loud sound as possible and play a white noise app or a recording of something soothing, like waves or classical music.
-Keep your windows closed!
-If your dog is particularly phobic, consider getting a Thundershirt, investing in CBD oil, getting medication from your vet or even going somewhere for the holidays that’s quiet.
+Keep your windows closed.
+If your dog is particularly phobic, consider getting a Thundershirt, investing in CBD oil, getting medication from your vet, or even going somewhere for the holidays that’s quiet.

 Keep any fireworks you may have away from your dog.
 Some dogs will eat anything (Labradors, anyone?).
-Don’t let your dog get near to your supply before — or after launching.
+Don’t let your dog get near your supply before or after launching.
 If you’re setting off your own fireworks, keep your dog inside.

 Watch the Windows and Front Door